sarahciston/shequalifies/posts/field2-dataIds.md

 #### Browne

->“biometrics is a technology of measuring the living body.
-The application of this technology is in the verification, identification, and automation practices that enable the body to function as evidence” (S Browne 2015, 109).

->“Importantly, a critical biometric consciousness must acknowledge the connections between contemporary biometric information technologies and their historical antecedents.
-Meaning here that this critical biometric consciousness must contend with the ways that branding, particularly within racial slavery, was instituted as a means of population management that rendered whiteness prototypical through its making, marking, and marketing of blackness as visible and as commodity.
-As well, it must contend with the ways in which branding was a form of punishment and racial profiling” (S Browne 2015, 118).

-Along with ex-slave narratives, plantation rules, the census, runaway advertisements, ship manifests, and other documents of the transatlantic slave trade, Browne details how branding was "a biometric technology, as it was a measure of slavery’s making, marking, and marketing of the black subject as commodity" (91).
-Further, "the branding of blackness remains visible, and also makes certain brands visible" (92).
-She says, branding is not only "a material practice of hot irons on skin, but as a racializing act, where the one-drop rule was a technology of branding blackness that maintained the enslaved body as black" (92).

->“the tracking of blackness as property informs the contemporary surveillance of the racial body [...] questioning how the intimate relation between branding and the black body---our biometric past---can allow us to think critically about our biometric present” (S Browne 2015, 91)

 def souveillance, as critique as praxis, historical and contemporary
 >“Dark sousveillance, then, plots imaginaries that are oppositional and that are hopeful for another way of being.
 Dark sousveillance is a site of critique, as it speaks to black epistemologies of contending with antiblack surveillance, where the tools of social control in plantation surveillance or lantern laws in city spaces and beyond were appropriated, co-opted, repurposed, and challenged in order to facilitate survival and escape. [...]
 Dark sousveillance is also a reading praxis for examining surveillance that allows for a questioning of how certain surveillance technologies installed during slavery to monitor and track blackness as property (for example, branding, the one-drop rule, quantitative plantation records that listed enslaved people alongside livestock and crops, slave passes, slave patrols, and runaway notices) anticipate the contemporary surveillance of racialized subjects, and it also provides a way to frame how the contemporary surveillance of the racial body might be contended with” (S Browne 2015, 22–24)

-"The historical formation of surveillance is not outside of the historical formation of slavery." "narratives of ex-slaves, runaway slave advertisements, the census, and a set of plantation rules" (Browne 2015, 50)

->"Through their detailing of physical descriptions, the surveillance technology of the runaway slave advertisement was put to use to make the already hypervisible racial subject legible [...]
-Sall’s ability to evade surveillance through makeup, wicked tricks, and hiding in plain sight exposes the one-drop rule as a social construction that, for some, could be subverted by performing whiteness.
-Seth’s, or sometimes Sall’s, hiding in plain sightby identifying as white and using an alias—was a freedom practice to evade surveillance, and in so being a form of dark sousveillance."
-(Browne 2015, 54)
->"With Craft, her passing in terms of race, passing in terms of gender, passing in terms of class, and passing in terms of disability all played a role in her and William’s passing into freedom" (55).

->"In the United States, racial nomenclature as a form of population management was made official with the taking of the first federal census in 1790, [...] by way of formalized categories that fix individuals within a certain time and a particular space, making the census a technology that renders a population legible in racializing as well as gendering ways."
-(Browne 55--56) (_combined 2 ideas could resplit_) "it was left to the census taker to judge whether the census informant’s claim to the category of whiteness was valid, rather than accepting at face value the informant’s self-identification as white."
-(56)

->"commodity racism, that being to consume while at the same time alienating blackness.
-55 Collecting and consuming blackness, and black people, whether kitsch or corporeal, forms part of the larger history continuing to the present of the ritualized practices and trauma of white supremacy, as the archive of lynching makes plain.
-After such extrajudicial killings and the ceremony that accompanied death, memorabilia would be taken, and oftentimes sold, as souvenirs" _blackness for sale, net.art not addressing race. browser names_

->

-Browne points to the hobbiest botanical classification and other scientific and pseudoscientific taxonomies occuring alongside this human classification, exploitation, and economic trade: "human categorization and division is part of a larger imperial project of colonial expansion that aimed to fix, frame, and naturalize discursively constructed difference" (Browne 2015, 96).
-The main operational mode of computation as it is understood today is classification/categorization, which when taken as the main metaphor for contemporary thought continue to "naturalize discursively constructed difference."
-Computation and data, it could be argued, are part of the imperialist project.
-It may be possible to imagine other forms of computation not built on concepts of binary classification (down to the level of voltage and switches), but perhaps not within a culture built on and so deeply invested in these values.

-Browne refers to "digital epidermalization" as what happens to certain bodies when "algorithms are the computational means through which the body, or more specifically parts, pieces, and, increasingly, performances of the body are mathematically coded as data, making for unique templates for computers to then sort [...], or to verify the identity [...,] also used for automation [..., or] to detect a user’s presence and gestures" (109).
-The effect of digital epidermalization is potentially alienation from the self and profound precarity, she says, at borders or voting booths, welfare offices or prisons, "moments where identification, and increasingly biometric information, is required to speak the truth of and for muted bodies.
-These sites and moments are productive of, and often necessitate, ontological insecurity" (110).
-Digital epidermalization in these moments can override one's own truth about oneself.

-~~>"Digital epidermalization is the exercise of power cast by the disembodied gaze of certain surveillance technologies (for example, identity card readers and e-passport verification machines) that can be employed to do the work of alienating the subject by producing a truth about the racial body and one’s identity (or identities) despite the subject’s claims” (2015, 110).~~